krahets/hello-algo/docs-en/chapter_preface/suggestions.md

 ![Animation Illustration Example](../index.assets/animation.gif)

-## Deepen Understanding through Code Practice
+## Deepen Understanding through Coding Practice

 The source code of this book is hosted on the [GitHub Repository](https://github.com/krahets/hello-algo).
 As shown in the figure below, **the source code comes with test examples and can be executed with just a single click**.